redkite-labs/redkitecms-docs/book/security.rst

 Customizing the security for your website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A real life example could be the following one: you may need to add a new role,
-called **ROLE_PUBLISHER**, to allow granted users, which belongs that role, to publish
+called **ROLE_PUBLISHER**, to allow granted users to gain this role in order to publish
-the website, to leverage site administrators from this task.
+the website.
+This leverages the site administrators from this task.

-First of all you must add that role in the website as explained before, then you must
+First of all you must add that role to the website as explained before.
+Then you must
 change the rule that secures the deploy action as follows:

 .. code-block:: text